 Documentary About Garai Makaya

-This world record ride was the first in a series of record-setting challenges that I'm undertaking to promote a project which is very close to my heart - a documentary film about my late brother (the skydiver Garai Makaya) and the new skydiving community which he founded in Botswana).
+This World Record ride officially launched a fundraising project which is very close to my heart, because it is aimed at financing a documentary film about my late brother - the skydiver Garai Makaya - and the skydiving community which he was a part of.

 On the 11th February 2017 Garai Makaya passed away in a skydiving accident in South Africa.
-Garai had been a pioneer in the skydiving and adventure tourism movement in Botswana, touching many lives and making what many considered to be an extreme sport more accessible - and relevant - to 'everyday people'.
+Garai had been a pioneer and innovator in the skydiving & adventure tourism sector in Botswana, touching many lives by making what many considered to be an extreme sport more accessible and more relevant to everyday people.

-As depicted in the photo above (with His Excellency Ian Khama, President of Botswana at the time) Garai was able to reach and engage with a kaleidoscope of people - of all ages, backgrounds and careers - and he was able to get them to take an active interest in the things he was passionate about.
+As depicted in the photo above with His Excellency President Ian Khama (the President of Botswana at the time) Garai was able to reach and engage with people of all ages, backgrounds & careers and he was able to get them to take an active interest in the things he was passionate about.

-Garai was very keen on supporting charitable projects - something which he did very discreetly, but with a lot of commitment - and to respect those values we will dedicate any surplus fundraising (and all the proceeds of the documentary film) towards the charitable causes which he supported in Botswana.
+Garai was keen on supporting charitable projects through his skydiving and to respect his charitable values we will dedicate all surplus fundraising - and all the financial proceeds of the documentary film - towards charitable causes in Botswana.

-As his brother (and as a long-distance cyclist) I feel compelled to use whatever skills and connections I have to contribute towards the realisation of this goal.
-So I am dedicating the toughest cycling challenge of my life towards the fundraising effort required to make this project a reality.
+As Garai's brother (and as a long-distance cyclist) I felt compelled to use whatever skills and connections I had to contribute towards the realisation of this goal, which is why I dedicated the biggest cycling challenge of my life towards launching the fundraising effort required to make this project a reality.

-You can follow my endurance cycling World Record challenge on this link (and for those of you who didn't get to meet Garai, but would like to know a little more about him, a good article about the last 10 years of his life as a skydiver can be read here).
+I will not back down until I have seen this project through to fruition and you can continue to follow my progress on this link.
+Those of you who never got to meet Garai, but would like to know a little more about him, can read an article about the last 10 years of his life as a skydiver - here.